StellarSand/privacy-settings/Privacy Settings/Facebook.md

 #### Setting up extra security
 - Get alerts about unrecognized logins: select Get Notifications and Get Emails

+#### Two-Factor Authentication
+- Use two-factor authentication > Edit > Use Authentication App > Scan the QR code using an authenticator app > Continue > Enter 6 digit code > Continue > Done
+- After the above step is complete, setup recovery codes and save them.

+NOTE 1: Don't use Google Authenticator or Duo as mentioned there.
+Instead use a privacy respecting authenticator app.
+Check out [recommendations, alternatives & reviews](https://github.com/the-weird-aquarian/privacy-settings#recommendations-alternatives--reviews).

+NOTE 2: The backup codes downloaded is required to login, if 2FA method is lost, broken or unavailable.
+Keep these codes somewhere safe, to prevent loss or unauthorised access.
+They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.

 ## Your Facebook information